aarda55/NSFW-detector-model/README.md

 Can seperate NSFW from non-NSFW images with a 84% accuracy.
 ------------------------------------------------------
 Future plans:
--usage in real software or website
+-usage in real software or website.

--increase of accuracy (Epoch count was set low because this was just experimental)
+-increase of accuracy (Epoch count was set low because this was just experimental).
 ------------------------------------------------------
 Credit: Usage of Dataset: EBazarov